chriswilker/community_detection_gui/README.md

 Notes
 =====
 * If attempting to save a plot, the file extension may need to be manually specified on certain operating systems.
 For example, when saving a plot, save it as "plot.png" instead of as "plot", even if the type "PNG (\*.png)" is already selected in the file browser.
 Otherwise the file might not be saved.
 * If you don't have a graph file available but you still want to try out the program, load one of the pickle files in the tests/test_files folder.
+These files represent very simple graphs.
+The unsigned file has no "sign" attribute and cannot be used for signed community detection.